 For epic choices to add to your naturalist lab SHOP HERE NOW!
+If you’re a teacher I invite you to join our Classroom Management & Engagement Resources e-mail list here!

 It’s no secret that Halloween is my absolute FAVORITE time of year!
 This year I had the epiphany to combine my sheer love of nature and science with my love for spooky Halloween decor!
 The awesome thing about this diy naturalist lab is that it can work as home decor or classroom decor during Halloween AND all year long!
 Great for those schools who can’t technically celebrate Halloween as everything (well, almost everything!) you see in our naturalist lab would be found in a laboratory!